 # Widget DOM Optimization

-Two wrappers for each widget increases the overall DOM size, reducing page performance.
-To overcome this, developers can use the has_widget_inner_wrapper()
+However, two wrappers for each widget increases the overall DOM size, reducing page performance.
+To overcome this, developers can use the has_widget_inner_wrapper() method to control the number of wrapper elements the widget has.

 By switching to a single wrapper, a widget can reduce the DOM size and optimize its footprint on the page.
-However, existing widgets that rely on the inner .elementor-widget-container
+But, existing widgets that rely on the inner .elementor-widget-container wrapping element to style widgets, can maintain backwards compatibility.

 # Widget Markup